POSH

 Simple script

 “I’m not here to take your phone.
 I’m here to protect you.
-If someone online makes you uncomfortable, you tell me and we handle it together.”
+If someone online makes you uncomfortable, pressures you, asks for secrets, or makes you scared, you can tell me and we will handle it together.”

 What not to do